cgreenhalgh/opensharingtoolkit-mediahub/docs/userguide.md

 ### 8. Viewing Uploaded Data

-Go back to the Mediahub, to the `Server List` and click `Build...` for your server (alternatively you can go to the `Background Task List` and click the `buildserver` entry for your server.
+Go back to the Mediahub, to the `Server List` and click `Build...` for your server (alternatively you can go to the `Background Task List` and click the `Update Form Server` entry for your server.

 Click the `Server admin using your mediahub username/password` link to open the admin/management view of that data server.